 Other financial resources for veterans

-Before submitting your loan application for a personal loan, it’s a good idea to exhaust all of your other options first so you don’t take on unnecessary debt.
+Before submitting your loan application for a personal loan, it’s a good idea to exhaust all your other options first, so you don’t take on unnecessary debt.
 As a veteran, you may qualify for low-interest loans, grants, and other support.

 Department of Veterans Affairs

 If you’re a veteran and need money to pay for a major purchase or to consolidate debt, one option to consider is taking out a cash-out refinance VA loan from the Department of Veterans Affairs (VA).
 With a VA home loan, you can borrow against your home’s equity to handle large expenses.
 Because your home acts as collateral, you may be able to qualify for a much lower interest rate than if you took out an unsecured personal loan.